I would not do the tour of the Guinness Storehouse, at least the self-paced one. Overall the tour is loud and not very interesting.

 Unique Suggestions: .. to make this bearable there is only one thing to do - join in with a guinness and a jig... or stay home ;)

-Fun Alternatives: ... soggy fish' n chips from "Barrys" around the corner.. :P
+Fun Alternatives: ... soggy fish' n chips from "Barrys" around the corner.. :PRelated to:

 The brazen head Pub is reknown as the oldest pub in Dublin.
 While this claim it's possibly true, it's also true the fact that it attracts the tour-bus crowd and the unimaginative tourist. traditional music on most night - of the worst kind.
 It's in the Liberties, at 8 Bridge Street

 Unique Suggestions: The only way to make the experience bearable is to ignore your neighbour and get drunk as fast as you can.